Nitin Fire Protection Industries Limited

 3. Change in the nature of business:

-There is no change in business of the Company during the financial year 2015-16.
+There is no change in business of the Company during the financial year 2017-18.

 6. Share Capital:

 7. Directors Key Managerial Personnel Independent Directors & ComplianceOfficer:

-Mr. Nitin M. Shah (DIN: 00073232) retires by rotation at the forthcoming 21st AnnualGeneral Meeting of the Company and being eligible offers himself for re-appointment.
+Mr. Nitin M. Shah (DIN: 00073232) retires by rotation at the forthcoming 23rd AnnualGeneral Meeting of the Company and being eligible offers himself for re-appointment.
 TheBoard recommends his re-appointment.

 All Independent Directors of the Company have submitted their declarations that theymeet the criteria of independence as provided in section 149(6) of the Companies Act 2013("Act") and Regulation 16(b) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 ("SEBI Listing Regulations 2015").